 1. What’s the difference between data analyst and data scientist job descriptions?

 If you’ve run a quick search for data analyst jobs, you’ll have already noticed that lots of data scientist roles come up.
 Data analyst and data scientist are distinct roles, but the terms are sometimes used synonymously.
-We’ll get to more on that later, but below we highlight the difference between the two.
+We’ll get to more on that later, but in the video below Will will highlight the difference between the two:

 What is a data scientist?